 We understand that for some children there are times during their school life when additional support may be needed.
-We are very proud of the excellent relationships we have built with a wide range of outside agencies which enables us to meet the needs of individuals when a potential special educational need has been identified.
+We are very proud of the excellent relationships we have built both with parents and with a wide range of outside agencies which enables us to meet the needs of individuals when a potential special educational need has been identified.